dreamsxin/ext-async/README.md

 ### Deferred

 A deferred is a placeholder for an async operation that can be succeeded or failed from userland.
 It can be used to implement combinator function that operate on multiple `Awaitable` and expose a single `Awaitable` as result.
 The value returned from `awaitable()` is meant to be consumed by other tasks (or deferreds).
-The `Deferred` object itself must be kept private to the async operation because it can eighter succeed or fail the awaitable.
+The `Deferred` object itself must be kept private to the async operation because it can either succeed or fail the awaitable.

 Each `Deferred` may specify a cancellation callback as constructor argument.
 The callback will be triggered when the current `Context` is cancelled.
 It receives the `Deferred` object as first argument and the cancellation error as second argument.
 You must not throw an error from the callback, doing so will trigger a fatal error and terminate the script.